 1 – It feels good to let go

 When we are trying to simplify the excess in our lives, we find ourselves in the need of letting go.
-Letting go of material belongings, digital clutter, toxic thoughts, negative relationships.
+Letting go of material belongings, digital clutter, toxic thoughts, and negative relationships.

 We let go of anything that does not serve us and that isn’t contributing to our happiness.

 By doing so, we experience many benefits of minimalism and decluttering.
-Above all, we are gaining time, energy, money.
+Above all, we are gaining time, energy, and money.
 We are making space for more clarity, happiness, and freedom.